 - 7.1 The council published a summary document relating to the Regulation 18 Consultation for the partial review.
 The document titled 'Summary of Responses to the Regulation 18 Consultation, Scope of the Partial Review and Next Steps' was published in May 2020.
 The document made clear at section 4b that the council would undertake a '...consideration of matters of conformity with the NPPF19 and production of a schedule of consequential changes to WLP31'. - 7.2 Since the publication of that document, the NPPF has been further revised and now the July 2021 version is the most up to date.
-Accordingly, the council considered any consequential changes necessary to bring about conformity with NPPF 2021 rather than NPPF 2019. - vas prepared and examined in accordance with the NPPF 2012.
+Accordingly, the council considered any consequential changes necessary to bring about conformity with NPPF 2021 rather than NPPF 2019. - 7.3 In accordance with the then NPPF 2018 transitional arrangements, the WLP31 was prepared and examined in accordance with the NPPF 2012.
 In undertaking a conformity assessment, the council has considered the substantive revisions that have arisen by reviewing the NPPF 2021 against the NPPF 2012 only.
 Where there are substantive revisions in the NPPF 2021 that the council could not consider when preparing the WLP31, the council has then considered the implications.
 In many cases this has led to a consequential need for amendments.
-Where appropriate, amendments are proposed as part of the partial review, to ensure conformity with the NPPF 2021.
-This approach has ensured that any issues of conformity arising from the changed government policy are addressed but does not involve a review of all policies in the WLP31.
+Where appropriate, amendments are proposed as part of the partial review, to ensure conformity arising from the changed government policy are addressed but does not involve a review of all policies in the WLP31.
 A review of all policies will be the role of the Full Local Plan Review rather than this partial review.